kroma-network/kroma/specs/batcher.md

 The format of the data transactions is defined in the [derivation spec]: the data is constructed from L2 blocks in the reverse order as it is derived from data into L2 [blocks][g-block].

-The timing, operation and transaction signing is implementation-specific: any data can be submitted at any time, but only the data that matches the [derivation spec] rules will be valid from the validator perspective.
+The timing, operation and transaction signing are implementation-specific: any data can be submitted at any time, but only the data that matches the [derivation spec] rules will be valid from the validator perspective.

 The most minimal batcher implementation can be defined as a loop of the following operations: